micmejia/bible-dump/NKJV/John/John 21.md

 Simon Peter, Thomas called the Twin, Nathanael of Cana in Galilee, the _sons_ of Zebedee, and two others of His disciples were together.

 ###### 3
 Simon Peter said to them, "I am going fishing."
 They said to him, "We are going with you also."
-They went out and [^a]immediately got into the boat, and that night they caught nothing.
+They went out and immediately got into the boat, and that night they caught nothing.

 ###### 4
 But when the morning had now come, Jesus stood on the shore; yet the disciples did not know that it was Jesus.